Playbook: Scale to $100M+ ARR with a Usage-Based Pricing Model

 1. Land-and-expand is real

-Usage-based pricing is in all layers of the tech stack.
+When it comes to SaaS pricing models, usage-based pricing is in all layers of the tech stack.
 Though it was pioneered in the infrastructure layer (think: AWS and Azure), it’s becoming increasingly popular for API-based products and application software.

 Some folks might have feared that investors would hate usage-based pricing because customers aren’t locked into a subscription.
 But investors actually see it as a sign that customers are seeing value from a product and there’s no shelf-ware.